 At Lowcountry Family in Beaufort, SC, Dr. Ashley Covington and Dr. Perry DuRant provide comprehensive dental implant treatments for replacing existing dentures with Implant Supported Dentures.
-We offer all types of dental implants for restoring a stable and comfortable smile that will look and feel completely natural.
+We offer all types of for restoring a stable and comfortable smile that will look and feel completely natural.
 Dentures supported by dental implants offer the most life-like tooth replacement and also provides key benefits for your long term dental health.

 Does every dentist perform this procedure?